 The next step is deciding how your members will receive their books.
 Kits make that process so much easier!
-With your library card, you can borrow a kit for free!
+With your Palliser library card, you can borrow a kit for free.
 Each kit includes 10 copies of the book and a discussion guide.

-- If you have a large group, or your group members live far apart, consider reading eBooks or listening to audiobooks instead.
-Hoopla offers each library patron 5 free borrows a month, so your whole group can get the book on their computer, smartphone, or tablet instantly.
+eBooks and Audiobooks: If you have a large group, or your group members live far apart, consider reading eBooks or listening to audiobooks instead.
+Hoopla offers anyone with a library card 5 free borrows a month, so your whole group can get the book on their computer, smartphone, or tablet instantly.